SwedbankPay/developer.swedbankpay.com/checkout-v3/features/customize-ui/index.md

 ---
 title: Customize The UI
-description: All the payment UI customization options we offer.
+description: Everything you need to customize your payment UI.
 permalink: /:path/
-menu_order: 1300
+menu_order: 1400
 anchor_headings: false
 ---